juicetinliu/Interactive-Lab-Hub/Lab 1/README.md

 _Players:_ Students and the device.

-_Activity:_ Students walk in to the classroom, and the device acknolwedges their arrival to 'greet' them with colored lights depending on their lateness (Green - early, Red - late).
+_Activity:_ Students walk in to the classroom through the doorway, and the device acknolwedges their arrival to 'greet' them with colored lights depending on their lateness (Green - early, Red - late).

-_Goals:_ Students going into class will see the lights and reflect on their decision to walk into class late; would also include a student identification system to feed into an automatic roll call each morning.
+_Goals:_ Students going into class will see the lights and reflect on their decision to walk into class late; there would also be a student identification system (with rfid ID cards) as part of this device to feed into an automatic roll call each morning.

 **Include a picture of your storyboard here**